WordPressLab/lesson1-dummy-content/README.md

 ## testpage.txt

 The file contains a sample of every common HTML element.
 It's handy for testing new style rules that you've created.
-Create a page with it for content
+Create a new WP page and paste the content from into the  text editor. __Set this page to be the homepage of your website__.

 ## doing-well.txt

 Some helpful tips on how to do well in this class.
-Create a page with it for content.
+Create a new WP page and paste the content from into the text editor.

 ## ca-public-colleges-menu.xml